 Staff report

-McConnell helped raise the funds needed to support this expansion, which “will benefit Kentucky Republicans for generations to come,” the Republican Party said in a press release.
+McConnell helped raise the funds needed to support the expansion, which “will benefit Kentucky Republicans for generations to come,” the Republican Party said in a press release.

 “This project is more than construction; it is a symbol of our party’s strength, growth, and momentum across the Commonwealth.
 The expansion features a state-of-the-art multimedia room and boardroom, along with a modern event space for larger meetings and party or candidate events.
 The new space will serve as a central hub for Republicans across Kentucky and reflects our ongoing commitment to serving the people of the Commonwealth and building a stronger future for every family,” the press release said.